nl253/Notes/Software-Engineering/System-Design/System-Modelling/system-modelling.md

 concepts.

-Structure diagrams are not utilizing time related concepts, do not show the details of dynamic behavior.
-However, they may show relationships to the behaviors of the classifiers exhibited in the structure diagrams.
+Structure diagrams are not utilizing time related concepts, do not show the Details of dynamic behaviour.
+However, they may show relationships to the behaviours of the classifiers exhibited in the structure diagrams.

 #### Class Diagrams